 Which means that…

-It’s now going to be more important than ever that you do your research and know “which” life insurance companies are going to tend to be more “lenient” towards those that have received an artificial heart valve and which of “those” life insurance companies are going to have the most competitive pricing for “at risk” applicants.
+It’s now going to be more important than ever that you do your research and know “which” life insurance companies are going to tend to be more “lenient” towards those that have received an artificial heart valve.

 The good news…

-Is that this is the approach that we take every day here at IBUSA when working with individuals who have been diagnosed with any kind of “serious” pre-existing medical condition or have undergone any kind of procedure like receiving an artificial heart valve.
+This is the approach that we take every day here at IBUSA when working with individuals diagnosed with any kind of “serious” pre-existing medical condition or have undergone any kind of procedure like receiving an artificial heart valve.

 What can I do to help ensure that I get the “best life insurance” for me?